pieroproietti/penguins-eggs/README.md

 Will start a PXE server, serving the eggs created (and others if You want)-

 ### hatch
 Will install your system on the computer, or better will hatch the egg and it will became a penguin!
-Attetion: using penguins-eggs is safe and sure, but the operation of hacthing (installation of a new operative system, will erase all your previous one).
+Attetion: using penguins-eggs is safe and sure (as everyone other live distro), but the operation of hacthing ( or installation will erase all your previous one).

-## options
+## Options
 * -d --distroname <distroname>

 If you dont use this option, the computer hostname will used as distroname.